Nicôle Lecky: Work

 Lecky has written for the soap opera EastEnders: E20, and her acting roles include the TV-series Casualty, Fresh Meat, Sense8 and Death in Paradise.
 She directed The Moor Girl, a short film.

 Her 2018 play Superhoe was a collaboration between the Talawa Theatre Company and the Royal Court Theatre, directed by Jade Lewis.
 Lecky wrote and performed the monodrama, and collaborated with British rapper The Last Skeptik on the play's music.
 Superhoe follows the life of twenty-four year-old Sasha, and Lecky plays several characters.
 She was inspired by a website that posted personal information on Instagram women involved in sex work.
 Playwright Levi David Addai, who mentored Lecky around 2019, said in 2020 that she is "one of the most talented young writers, actresses, singer-songwriters in the country right now."

 Superhoe received positive reviews.
 The Evening Standards reviewer said "[Lecky is] a revelation — singing and rapping eloquently as she delivers a knotty, occasionally grim story with charismatic fluency."
 The Daily Telegraphs reviewer said "It stands squarely in the tradition of Royal Court writing while being its own fresh thing."
 WhatsOnStage.com's reviewer said "She knows how to keep the audience on her side with just a backward glance, and her comic timing is superb."
 The Guardians reviewer said "Lecky engagingly performs her own writing ...
 Though rarely surprising, it's a simple story strongly told".
 Stylists reviewer said "...be sure to remember Nicôle Lecky.
 She’s a star slash genius."
 The Times reviewer said "The music is terrific, but, if anything, this show could easily use another song.
 The plot, however, never surprises us even for a moment. ...
 This is a shame because Sasha has got such sass and spark.
 You won’t find her at Wetherspoons; you really can’t help but like her."

 The BBC decided to adapt Superhoe as a TV-series, and the six part musical drama Mood premiered in 2022 on BBC Three.
 Lecky played the main character Sasha Clayton, was a series executive producer and writer, and was also involved in creating the music.
 The characters are those she performed in the play.
 As part of her script-writing, she interviewed women involved in sex work online.
-As of 2024, Mood has a 100% score on the review aggregator Rotten Tomatoes, based on five reviews.
+As of 2026, Mood has a 100% score on the review aggregator Rotten Tomatoes, based on five reviews.
 However, it had poor ratings on BBC3, averaging just 50,000 viewers per episode.
 Shortly after the premiere of Mood, Lecky was signed by the United Talent Agency (UTA).

+Lecky played Julia Blenkinsopp in the 2024 Sky Atlantic comedy drama Sweetpea.

-Lecky wrote, and appeared in, a drama titled Wild Cherry on BBC One.
-She plays Julia Blenkinsopp in the 2024 Sky Atlantic comedy drama Sweetpea.
+Lecky wrote, and appeared in, the drama Wild Cherry (2025) on BBC One.